 We are getting closer to the end of our PEEP chat, but a few more tidbits before we move on.
 You may be wondering about this idea of "physiologic PEEP" and the idea oft-cited concept that all of us, at baseline, live with 3-5ish cmH20 worth of PEEP in our alveoli.
-"But how does this work," you may wonder, "when PEEP is a positive pressure and we normally breathe by a negative pressure mechanism and with very small pressure changes!"
+"But how does this work," you may wonder, "when PEEP is a positive pressure and we normally breathe by a negative pressure mechanism and with very small pressure changes!?"
+The skinny of it is that it doesn't work, "physiologic PEEP" is not truly a thing.
+That said, there is some credence to the idea that intubating a patient and/ or strapping a vent circuit to their face increases resistance to the flow of air.
+41 But this is a whole 'nuther animal and we'll leave it alone for now.
+42

-Also review down sides of PEEP5
+Also review down sides of PEEP43